Gausturm

 A Gausturm (plural: Gaustürme) was an organizational unit of the SA in Nazi Germany.
 They were created by Franz Pfeffer von Salomon in the mid-1920s, the Gausturm served as the largest regional SA formations until 1928.
 There were originally 19 of them, each commanded by an SA-Gauführer who coordinated several SA-Standarten within a defined area.

-Under Pfeffer’s plan, the Gausturm boundaries were deliberately drawn to avoid coinciding with Nazi Party Gaue, parliamentary districts, state boundaries, or military recruiting zones.
-This arrangement was intended to ensure the SA’s operational independence from the Party apparatus.
+Under Pfeffer’s plan, Gausturm boundaries were deliberately drawn to avoid coinciding with Nazi Party Gaue, parliamentary districts, state boundaries, or military recruiting zones.
+This arrangement was intended to ensure the SA’s operational independence from the party apparatus.

 The Gaustürme remained the highest-level SA units until a major reorganization in March 1928, when they and the rank of Gauführer were abolished and replaced by larger geographical commands headed by SA-Oberführer.